 Don’t Delete, Instead Police

 Debating removing your social media profiles while job searching?
 Think twice before you hit delete.
 Fifty-seven percent of employers are less likely to call someone in for an interview if they can’t find a job candidate online.
+Some people use this panel to promote themselves or their business through social media.
 Of that group, 36 percent like to gather more information before calling in a candidate for an interview, and 25 percent expect candidates to have an online presence.

 Got the Job?
 Stay Vigilant

 Just because you got the job doesn’t mean you can disregard what you post online.
 More than half of employers (51 percent) use social media sites to research current employees.
 Thirty-four percent of employers have found content online that caused them to reprimand or fire an employee.